1. Home

 Which analytics are important for recruitment?

-The important analytics for recruitment depends on a company’s long-term hiring plan, what it is they want to achieve through their recruitment, and the recruitment methods they currently use.
+The important recruitment analytics, or recruitment KPIs, depend on a company’s long-term hiring plan, what it wants to achieve through recruitment, and the recruitment methods it currently uses.

 How is this recruitment data analysed?